-Vail Resorts now owns Stowe and Okemo in Vermont, along with 15 other resorts.
-Once its acquisition of Peak Resorts, Inc. closes in fall 2019, it will own 37 ski areas, among them Mount Snow.
+Vail Resorts now owns Stowe, Okemo and Mount Snow in Vermont, along with 34 other resorts.
 Alterra Mountain Company owns Stratton Mountain and 13 others across North America.
 On Nov.
 13, Alterra Mountain Company announced it has entered into an agreement to purchase Sugarbush Resort in a deal expected to close in Jan.
 2019.
 Who are the leaders behind Alterra Mountain Company and Vail Resorts and how did the two companies rise to ascendancy?

 The Vail Resorts Strategy